-Reproductive cloning generally uses somatic cell nuclear transfer to create animals that are genetically identical.
+Reproductive cloning generally uses somatic cell nuclear transfer to create genetically identical animals.

-This process involves the transfer of a nucleus from a donor adult cell (somatic cell) to an egg from which the nucleus has been removed, or a cell from a blastocyst from which the nucleus has been removed.
+This process involves the transfer of a nucleus from a donor adult cell (somatic cell) to an egg from which the heart has been removed or a cell from a blastocyst from which the seat has been removed.

-In addition, the mitochondria in the cytoplasm also contain DNA and during somatic cell nuclear transfer this mitochondrial DNA is completely from the cytoplasmic donor egg, therefore, the mitochondrial genome is not the same as that of the donor cell from the nucleus of which Occurred.
+In addition, the mitochondria in the cytoplasm also contain DNA, and during somatic cell nuclear transfer, this mitochondrial DNA is entirely from the cytoplasmic donor egg.
+Therefore, the mitochondrial genome is not the same as that of the donor cell from the nucleus.

 This may have important implications for interspecies nuclear transfer in which nuclear mitochondrial incompatibilities can lead to death.

-During that procedure, a donor embryo is divided into two separate embryos, which can then be transferred through embryo transfer.
+During that procedure, a donor embryo is divided into two separate sources, which can be transferred through embryo transfer.

-It is optimally performed at the 6 to 8 cell stage, where it can be used as an expansion of in vitro fertilization (IVF) to increase the number of available embryos.
-If both embryos are successful, it gives rise to monozygotic (identical) twins.
+It is optimally performed at the 6 to 8-cell stage, where it can be used as an expansion of in vitro fertilization (IVF) to increase the number of available embryos.
+If both sources are successful, it gives rise to monozygotic (identical) twins.